grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-redis-cache.md

 # Configure Redis cache

-Beside built-in support for Memcached, Mimir also supports Redis for the chunks-cache, index-cache, results-cache and metadata-cache.
-To use Redis, disable the built-in Memcached from `mimir-distributed` helm chart by making sure the cache configuration is not enabled.
-To disable Memcached either set `*-cache.enabled` to false as shown in the following yaml or remove the whole `*-cache` block from values file so that default setting disables Memcached.
-Removing the whole block is more recommended.
+Besides support for Memcached, Mimir also supports Redis for the chunks-cache, index-cache, results-cache and metadata-cache.
+To use Redis, deploy Redis instances, disable the built-in Memcached configuration flag in  values.yaml of `mimir-distributed` Helm chart, and then configure Mimir to use Redis.

+To disable Memcached, remove any `chunks-cache`, `index-cache`, `metadata-cache` and `results-cache` configuration from your Helm `values.yaml` file.
+Alternatively, explicitly disable each of the Memcached instances by setting `enabled` to `false`:

 ```yaml
 chunks-cache: